alexdibol/algo_systems/README.md

 This repository contains:

 - Landing page assets
-- Documentation describing the formation framework
+- Public documentation
-- Public-facing materials explaining the methodological structure
+- Framework descriptions

 It does **not** contain live trading systems, investment recommendations, or deployable strategies.